MintTee/Stockpile/README.md

 ## Features

 - **Blazingly Fast:** Item transfer speed can reach up to 128k items per second. (yes, per second).
-Usually order O(1) search time in the database.
+Average search time in the database <1 ms
 - **Flexible and Expandable:** Easily add and remove inventories to be part of your storage and define custom inventory groups to suit your needs.
 - **Efficient:** Uses storage space in the most efficient way possible, always trying to stack items together.
 - **NBT Support:** Filter searches and item transfers using regex searches in NBT data.